pic4ser-kubernetes/robot-UI/README.md

 This is repository of the Robot UI project.
 It is a docker stack composed of the following applications:

 - A PostgreSQL database
+- A redis database
 - A Django web application
+- A NGINX proxy server
 - A Grafana dashboard
 - A ROS2 container